2022 Hungarian parliamentary election: Aftermath

-Hungary's incumbent prime minister Viktor Orbán, seeking a fourth consecutive term in office, declared victory on Sunday night, with partial results showing his Fidesz party leading the vote by a wide margin.
-Addressing his supporters after the partial results, Orbán said: "We won a victory so big that you can see it from the moon, and you can certainly see it from Brussels."
+Hungary's incumbent prime minister Viktor Orbán, seeking a fourth consecutive term in office, declared victory on the night of the election once partial results showed Fidesz leading the vote by a wide margin.
+Addressing his supporters after these results, Orbán said: "We won a victory so big that you can see it from the moon, and you can certainly see it from Brussels."
 Orbán would go on to declare his victory as a rebuke against the Hungarian left, international media, George Soros, the "Brussels bureaucrats", and Volodymyr Zelenskyy.
-Opposition leader Péter Márki-Zay admitted defeat shortly after Orbán's speech.
+Opposition leader Péter Márki-Zay conceded the election shortly after Orbán's speech.
 Reuters described it as a "crushing victory", and that "voters endorsed his ambition of a conservative, 'illiberal' state and shrugged off concerns over Budapest's close ties with Moscow."

 Although the election had been predicted to be closer than in previous years, Fidesz maintained a 5–6 percentage point lead in the polls leading up to the vote.
 The Organization for Security and Co-operation in Europe (OSCE) monitored the vote amid fears of electoral fraud.
 Preliminary results showed Fidesz was set to outperform polls, retain its supermajority, and control 135 seats of the 199-seat Hungarian Parliament, significantly ahead of the main opposition alliance United for Hungary, which was set to win 57 seats after 100% of the votes had been counted.
 The Mi Hazánk party also entered Parliament for the first time, winning 6 seats.